-This is no doubt the easiest method of making a good quality mains filter suitable for any audio visual use be it a HiFi, home studio or TV system.
-These also make great mains filters for computer based systems.
-I make and use these on all my computer and audio based systems since they are better than the basic ones you buy for a computer and compare to many dedicated HiFi ones for a fraction of the price.
-When you price up something like the Megaclamp from Russ Andrews at £180 going the DIY route starts to look very appealing.
-These cost me about £25 to make since I bought the chassis filter off eBay which is the main cost.
+This is no doubt the easiest method of making a good quality mains filter suitable for any audio or visual use be it a HiFi, home studio or TV system.
+These also make great mains filters for computer based audio systems.
+I have made and used these on all my computer and audio based setups since they are better than the basic ones you buy for a computer and compare quite well to the cheaper dedicated HiFi ones.

 Parts Needed :-

 - Full height surface mount plastic mains pattress box (very common in any DIY store).

 - Double mains socket (switched or un-switched).

 - 1 or 2 varistors (250V to 275V AC operating voltage) (eBay).

 - Small mains chassis filter (3A or 5A is usually enough) (eBay, RS, CPC).